likerRr/gw2-elite-insights-node/README.md

 ## Project Description

-This project is a Node.js server that enables the use of [Guild Wars 2 Elite Insights Parser](https://github.com/baaron4/GW2-Elite-Insights-Parser) outside the .NET ecosystem.
-The main goal is to provide the ability to host Elite Insights as a web service in a Docker container on any platform.
+The goal of this project is to provide a self-hosted solution for parsing Guild Wars 2 combat logs using the [Guild Wars 2 Elite Insights Parser](https://github.com/baaron4/GW2-Elite-Insights-Parser) in a any environment on the example of a Node.js server.
+The project is designed to be run in a Docker container, making it easy to deploy on various platforms.

 ### Key Benefits